BodhiSmith13/PasswordStrengthChecker/README.md

 0 symbols
 0 unidentified characters

-Your password is 4 characters long.
-This is too short.

-Your password is not a passphrase.

-Your password contains only digits.
-This is not good.

 Your password has 10,000 possible combinations.

 The average computer can make 100 billion attempts a second at cracking your password.
 It would take the average computer 0.0000 seconds at most to guess your password.
 On average, it would take 0.0000 seconds.

-Your password has scored 0 out of 5 possible points.
+Your password has scored 0 out of 5 possible stars.

 Your password 1234 is rejected.